Not Cool (film): Production

-Not Cool, along with Anna Martemucci's Hollidaysburg, is one of two films sponsored by the Starz reality competition show The Chair.
+Not Cool is one of two films sponsored by the Starz reality competition show The Chair, the other being Anna Martemucci's Hollidaysburg.
 The films vied for a $250,000 prize based on multi-platform voting system.
 The film cost $800,000 and took 20 days to shoot.

 Release

 The film was released through Starz Digital Media theatrically on September 19, 2014.

 The film was released digitally on September 23, 2014.
+Upon its digital release, Not Cool reached #5 on the iTunes movie chart within hours, according to the online-video trade outlet Tubefilter.

 Reception

 On Rotten Tomatoes the film has an approval rating of 14% based on seven reviews and an average rating of 2.1/10.
-On Metacritic, the film has a weighted average score of one based on four reviews, indicating "overwhelming dislike".
+On Metacritic, the film has a weighted average score of 1 out of 100 based on four reviews, indicating "overwhelming dislike".
 This puts the film among the lowest rated films on Metacritic.

 Frank Schreck of The Hollywood Reporter wrote, "Filled with ethnic stereotypes, scatological humor, profane language and characters who are not so much caricatures as cartoons, Not Cool well lives up to its title."
 Neil Genzlinger of The New York Times wrote that the "characters are vile; the acting is terrible (Mr. Dawson, who has had some YouTube success, cast himself in a leading role); the tone is a confusing mishmash; and there’s not an original thought or joke in the thing."
 The Los Angeles Times called the film "an abyss, an insult to the craft of filmmaking, storytelling and entertainment in almost every way."

 On the final episode of The Chair, broadcast on November 8, 2014, it was revealed that Dawson's film won the prize.
 The results were tabulated with SurveyMonkey, where Not Cool averaged 63 out of 100 in comparison to Martemucci's film which averaged 58.
 In total, 39% of the votes cast were disqualified for lack of evidence that the voter viewed both films.
 Chris Moore, executive producer of The Chair, noted that Dawson's film was mainstream.
 The Chair producer Zachary Quinto called Dawson's film "ultimately a vapid waste of time," but was "glad Shane won — he set out to do what he wanted to do."

-In 2020 amid accusations of harmful jokes in his videos, Dawson released an apology video and mentioned the film (albeit not by name).
-Dawson stated his personal problems carried over onto production, and became hostile to those on set who criticized his style of humor and on set antics.
-In retaliation, Dawson admitted to then purposefully making the film even more over the top as a way to "say' Screw you, I'm gonna make it even crazier.'"
-Dawson expressed regret over the film, saying it's hard for him to watch the film now and "I would never make a movie like that now."
+While overall critical reception was largely negative, a few reviewers were more favorable.
+Elias Savada of Film Threat awarded the film 4 out of 5 stars, calling it “brazen, shameless, romantic, and broadly funny” and concluding “Not Cool is way cool,” while also praising its “bright, pulsating look” and editing.
+Mike McGranaghan of Aisle Seat gave the film 2.5 out of 4, writing that “Sometimes the movie is funny, other times eye-roll inducing.”